jericson/jericson.github.io/_posts/2023-06-02-strike_comentary.md

 so it has a negative cost (i.e., a gain).
 Asking a [Large Language Model (LLM)](https://en.wikipedia.org/wiki/Large_language_model) feels about the same as typing a search term into Google for me.
-Virtually the entire experience of using ChatGTP resembles Google even down to getting bogus results sometimes.
+Virtually the entire experience of using ChatGPT resembles Google even down to getting bogus results sometimes.

 All of this is very bad news for Stack Overflow.[^3] Every problem